MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 category: Misc
 ---

 A recent challenge we have faced as my new team begins to adopt mob programming is staying engaged during exploration phases of work.
-This surfaced when we started work on automating our latest feature into our build pipeline - as a team we see value in automation AND currently we have varying expertise with our infrastructure and automation tooling.
+This surfaced when we started work on automating a feature into our build pipeline - as a team we see value in automation AND currently we have varying expertise with our infrastructure and automation tooling.

 As the mob began the automation work, I had to leave them for a few days to attend a local conference.
 On returning from the conference it was apparent that the mob was not in as good a state as it had been before.
 During our team retrospective it was suggested that while mobbing was great for programming, maybe it was not good for 'ops' or automation work.